 Cashmore, who came to Drake as a student-athlete from St. Pius X High School in Kansas City, Mo., recently married the former Kara Engebrecht, a fellow Drake graduate and volleyball student-athlete.
 His brother, Pat, was also a member of the Bullddogs’ football program who led the team in rushing in 2011.

-Allen Smith is in his second season at Drake after spending six seasons at St. Scholastica where he was the defensive coordinator his last two seasons.
+Allen Smith is in his fifth season at Drake after spending six seasons at St. Scholastica where he was the defensive coordinator his last two seasons.
 At Drake, he will oversee the team’s linebackers and coordinate quality control for the program.

 In his first season at Drake, he helped coach senior John Hugunin and junior Taylor Coleman to All-PFL honors as both finished the 2014 season in the top-10 in the league in tackles.